How does a Diaphragm Valve work? | Different types of Diaphragm Valve

 • These valves don’t contain pockets for trapping contaminations.

-• These are the best choice for viscous and slurries fluids.
+• These are the best choice for viscous and slurry fluids.

 • The diaphragm valve is the best choice for radioactive fluids and hazardous chemicals.

 • They don’t allow impurities in the fluid flow.
-Therefore, they are most commonly employed in brewing, pharmaceutical, food processing, and other applications.
+Therefore, they are most commonly employed in brewing, pharmaceuticals, food processing, and other applications.

 Disadvantages of Diaphragm Valve

-• The weir of the valve can stop the complete drainage of piping.
+• The weir of the diaphragm valve can stop the complete drainage of piping.

 • The body of this valve must be made of corrosion-resistant material.